 Posted: 14th April 2021

-For developers of residential projects, which includes houses, rental apartments, and hotels, a noise assessment is a key element of the planning application process.
-BS 8233 is a critical component that must be considered if consent is to be awarded by the local authority.
+A noise assessment is a key element for developers of residential projects such as houses, rental apartments, and hotels.
+BS 8233 provides key criteria which must be considered if planning consent is to be awarded by the local authority.

-If a planned residential development, school, or hospital is to be sited close to transport noise, a BS 8233 noise survey report will probably be requested by the local authority.
-This is to assess the likely impact of noise on residents or occupants of the new buildings, both inside and outside, so that appropriate mitigating measures can be put in place.
+If a planned residential development, school, or hospital is to be sited close to a transport noise source, the Local Authority will request that a noise survey report is submitted with the planning application.
+This is to assess the likely impact of noise on residents or occupants of the new buildings.

-If noise is a factor in determining whether planning consent will be granted, the local authority may request the survey at the pre-application stage of the process.
-Alternatively, planning permission may be conditional on the outcome of the assessment and the implementation of mitigating measures, if these are considered necessary.
-The BS 8233 survey is necessary to ensure that the proposed development complies with the NPPF and Noise Policy Statement for England.
+At sites where noise is likely to be a factor in determining whether planning consent will be granted, the Local Authority may request the survey at the pre-application stage of the process.
+Alternatively, planning consent permission may be granted with a condition requiring the report to be submitted at a later stage.

 A BS 8233 survey establishes a baseline measurement of the noise in the local environment from key points on the site.
 This allows a prediction of the future impact of noise to be gauged, with reference to BS 8233:2014.

 At ACA Acoustics, we are specialists in providing noise impact assessments for developers who are applying for planning consent for new residential properties and educational or healthcare facilities.
-To find out more about our services and ensure that you meet your local authority’s deadlines for submitting a BS 8233 report, get in touch today.
+To find out more about our services and ensure that you meet your Local Authority’s requirements and deadlines for submitting a BS 8233 report, get in touch today.

 Image Source: Pixabay